 Learn About Ways to Support Farm Friendly Candidates

-Here are just a few ideas for county Farm Bureaus and individual county Farm Bureau leaders to consider for ways to get involved in the 2016 elections – please contact your county Farm Bureau Organization Director or OFBF Director of Grassroots and Political Outreach, Whittney Bowers, if you have any questions or would like to discuss these activities in greater detail.
+Here are just a few ideas for county Farm Bureaus and individual county Farm Bureau leaders to consider for ways to get involved in the 2018 elections – please contact your county Organization Director or a member of the public policy team if you have any questions or would like to discuss these activities in greater detail.

 County Farm Bureaus:

 - Complete informal incumbent review evaluation form during county Farm Bureau board meetings and submit to state office and participate in Open Seat Screenings in legislative districts where an incumbent is not running for re-election

 - Ask county Farm Bureau leaders to host candidates for an hour or two during the county fair – use this as an opportunity to walk the candidate around the barns and introduce him/her to the agricultural community, talk about issues important to your county and Ohio agriculture as well as show off the 4-H/FFA youth programs

 - Host a Meet the Candidate’s Reception in conjunction with your County Farm Bureau Annual Meeting

 - Work with local Chambers of Commerce, League of Women Voters, Rotary/Kiwanis Clubs, and/or other organizations to host a Candidate Forum, be sure to publicize this event well and build a large attendance